ypriverol/github-paper/document/manuscript.md

 the analysis should be either well described (e.g. in case of using commercial software) or openly shared, when possible [@Osborne:2014;@Vihinen:2015].
-At present the latter is becoming more common in the case of _home made_ programming scripts or for bioinformatics open source projects, where the source code is made openly available and can be reused by third parties [@Leprevost:2014].
+At present the latter is becoming more common in the case of _home made_ programming scripts or bioinformatics open source projects, where the source code is made openly available and can be reused by third parties [@Leprevost:2014].
 The open availability of source code can be